Gentle, supportive guidance from the inimitable Stephen Fry (b. 1957) on unlocking a “primal impulse:” writing poetry.

 Many wonderful books of poetry fill my shelves – these agents of pause and civility with this help of this superlative guide, I might begin to understand them, or at least appreciate the difficult work that borne them.
 Any aspiring poet or reader of poetry should own this book, read it, underline it thoroughly.
 (I feel sheepish not writing any of this advice in verse.)

-Poet Mark Strand wrote “A poem encourages slowness, urges us to savor each word” in his study of poetry and poetic inventions.
+American poet Laureate Mark Strand wrote “A poem encourages slowness, urges us to savor each word” in his study of poetry and poetic inventions.
 Fry agrees, “a poem can never be read too slowly.”